Become a Member

 Membership is open to all individuals who are of good moral character and who are judged supportive of the purpose and ethnic heritage of the Polish Falcons of America.
 In addition to our insurance and annuity offerings, we also provide Members with a variety of other benefits.

 The modern Falcon organization is a direct descendent of a similar organization established in Poland four years after the unsuccessful January Uprising of 1863 against Czarist Russia.
-Devoted to physical fitness and physical education, the Polish Falcons adopted the Latin maxim "mens sana in corpore sano," or a sound mind in a sound body. (in Polish: “w zdrowym ciele zdrowy duch" - a healthy spirit in a healthy body.)
+Devoted to physical fitness and physical education, the Polish Falcons adopted the Latin maxim "mens sana in corpore sano," or in Polish, “w Zdrowym Ciele, Zdrowy Duch" - "A Healthy Spirit in a Healthy Body."
 Such efforts were intended to “regenerate” the Polish nation through disciplined physical fitness, preparing the nation for eventual independence.
-In this spirit, the first Falcon Nest, or lodge, in the United States was organized by Felix L. Pietrowicz in Chicago, Illinois in 1887.
-In 1912, the organization’s headquarters were moved to Pittsburgh which is centrally located between the two largest centers of Polish American communities of New York and Chicago.
-These American Falcons adopted as their patron Polish Patriot Tadeusz Kosciuszko, who fought for both the independence of Poland and the United States.
+In this spirit, the first Falcon Nest, or lodge, in the United States was organized by Felix L. Pietrowicz in Chicago, Ill. in 1887.
+In 1912, the organization’s headquarters were moved to Pittsburgh, which is centrally located between the two largest centers of Polish-American communities, New York and Chicago.
+These American Falcons adopted as their patron the Polish Patriot, Tadeusz Kosciuszko, who fought for both the independence of Poland and the United States.